 Assessment Strategies: The continuous assessment (minimum one test and one assignment) will contribute forty percent (40%) to the final mark.
-Examination: The Course will be examined with a two hour paper at the end of the second semester.
+Examination: The Course will be examined with a 1x2 hour paper at the end of the second semester.
 The examination mark will contribute sixty percent (60%) to the final mark.

-K.10.19 Course Title: LL B DISSERTATION
+K 10 19 Course Title: II R DISSERTATION

-(Also note K.9)
+(Also note K.9 on page 54)